Sports Team

-Sports Team is an English alternative rock band based in London.
+Sports Team are an English alternative rock band based in London.
 The band consists of lead vocalist Alex Rice, rhythm guitarist and vocalist Rob Knaggs, lead guitarist Henry Young, bassist Oli Dewdney, drummer Al Greenwood, and keyboardist Ben Mack.
 According to The Guardian, their songs "romanticise Middle England" and idiosyncrasies like Wetherspoons, flip phones, the M5, and fishing.

-Background
+History

-The group met whilst studying at the University of Cambridge, aside from Dewdney, who studied at the University of Bristol.
+The group met while studying at the University of Cambridge, aside from Dewdney, who studied at the University of Bristol.
+Jerry Cummins was an original band member (bass), before leaving to set up his own regenerative farm, Pitino Agricolo.
 The band performed in their early days at the Portland Arms, a pub in the north of Cambridge.
 The band's members continued to work their day jobs until they became better known.
 Henry Young was a sports reporter for CNN.

+On December 3, 2024, Sports Team were robbed at gunpoint outside of a Starbucks in Vallejo, California on the first day of their US tour.
+The band recounted that they were stopped for breakfast en route to a performance at Goldfield Trading Post in Sacramento, California, when they were notified that "some guys" were smashing their van's windows and taking items from inside of it.
+When the band's tour manager attempted to confront the robbers, one of them pulled a gun on her.
+The incident was captured on cellphone video by another member of the band and shared on social media.
+The robbers successfully escaped with the band's stage gear, passports and other personal items.
+Sports Team vocalist Alex Rice recounted that onlookers seemed unfazed by the robbery, and drummer Al Greenwood claims the Starbucks employees simply "carried on with their shift".
+No officers arrived to investigate the robbery, and the band was advised to fill out an online form.
+The band was able to play their planned tour date in Sacramento, as their musical instruments were not among the items stolen in the robbery.
+The band declared on social media, "They can take our Nintendo Switches but they can never take our ability to play rock songs about motorways".

 Releases

-Their debut EP Winter Nets was released in January 2018 on Nice Swan Records, and their sophomore EP Keep Walking! was released in 2019.
+Their debut EP Winter Nets was released in January 2018 on Nice Swan Records, and their second EP Keep Walking! was released in 2019.

 Their debut album Deep Down Happy was released on 5 June 2020 on Island Records and Bright Antenna Records.
 The lead single Here's The Thing was released on 17 February 2020.
 The album received four out of five stars from NME, and was nominated for the Mercury Prize in 2020.

+Sports Team released a limited edition B-sides and rarities vinyl on 28 May 2021 called Plant Test, which they announced on their Instagram.
+It was made only available at independent retailers in the UK.

-On 28 March 2022 the band announced their second album, Gulp!, alongside lead single "R Entertainment".
+On 28 March 2022, the band announced their second album, Gulp!, alongside lead single "R Entertainment".
 Gulp was released on 23 September 2022, and received four out of five stars from NME.